Toggle menu

 • Overcoming problems of disorientation, which can result from reduced sight even in familiar places, indoors or out.

-We can also help people learn new skills to adapt and cope with the effects of visual impairment; for example, enabling people to mobilise safely, maintain independent living skills and use a variety of communication methods.
+We can also help people learn new skills to adapt and cope with the effects of visual impairment, for example, maximising a person's mobility, maintaining independent living skills and using a variety of communication methods.

 Low Vision Assessments

-The team also provides Low Vision Assessments (LVA) for people where full remediation of their visual function is not possible by the provision of conventional glasses, contact lenses or medical intervention.
+Where full remediation of a person's visual function is not possible by the provision of conventional glasses, contact lenses or medical intervention a Low Vision Assessment will be provided.

-The LVA will enable the individual to maximise the use of their remaining vision in order to achieve and maintain their independence.
+The assessment (LVA) will help the person to maximise their remaining vision via the provision of aids, equipment and advice in order to maintain their independence.

 How can I make a referral?